THE SMALL CLAIMS COURT

 7. The particular complexity of the matter or the difficulty or novelty of the questions raised

 8. The skill, effort, specialised knowledge and responsibility involved

 10. The place where and the circumstances in which work or any part of it was done

 Taking all of the above into consideration, you must be prepared to accept that you may not recover all of your legal costs in full.

-White Collar can provide advice on taking Court action as well as assisting with the preparation of Court documents and, the managing of your case from start to finish at rates which are up to 67% cheaper than what you would pay a solicitor or barrister.
+White Collar can provide advice on taking Court action as well as assisting with the preparation of Court documents at rates which are up to 67% cheaper than what you would pay a solicitor or barrister.